Christoph Bode

-Christoph Bode (born May 13, 1952 in Siegen/North Rhine-Westphalia) is a literary scholar.
-His fields are British and American literature, comparative literature, literary theory, narratology, and travel writing.
-He is full professor and chair of Modern English literature in the Department of English and American Studies at Ludwig-Maximilians-Universität München.
-Since 2009, Bode has been a reviewer and occasional columnist for Times Higher Education.
+Christoph Bode (born May 13, 1952, in Siegen/North Rhine-Westphalia) is a literary scholar.
+His fields are British and American literature, comparative literature, literary theory, poetics, and travel writing, but he is mainly known as a romanticist and a narratologist.
+He was full professor and chair of Modern English Literature in the Department of English and American Studies at Ludwig-Maximilians-Universität München until his retirement in March 2018.

 Early life and education

-Bode is the second child of the private language school director and university lecturer (Anglistik und Amerikanistik) Dr. Adolf Bode and his wife Ute Bode (born Kuß).
+Bode is the second child of the headmaster of a private language school and university lecturer (Anglistik und Amerikanistik) Dr. Adolf Bode and his wife Ute Bode (born Kuß).
 Bode was educated in his home town of Siegen (1959–1971), before reading English and American literature, geography, and philosophy/pedagogy at Philipps-Universität Marburg, Germany, and University College Cardiff (1971–1976).
 After his graduation from Marburg in 1976 (state examination), Bode received his Ph.D. from the same university in 1978 (English and American literature, with philosophy/pedagogy as minor subject).
 This was followed by Bode's alternative service as conscientious objector (1978–1980).

 Career in academia

 From 1977 to 1986, Bode was assistant professor and, from 1986 to 1992, associate professor at Christian-Albrechts-Universität Kiel, Germany.
 In 1989/90 he temporarily filled the position of a professor of English and American literature at Justus-Liebig-Universität Giessen, Germany.
 In 1992 he was made professor of English and American literature at Otto-Friedrich-Universität Bamberg, and in 1997 he was visiting professor at the University of California, Los Angeles.
-In 2000, Bode received the offer of a chair of English literature from the LMU Munich.
+In 2001, Bode accepted the offer of a chair of English literature from Ludwig Maximilian University of Munich, after rejecting a parallel offer from Ruprecht-Karls-Universität Heidelberg.
+Since then, Bode was visiting professor at the University of California, Berkeley (2012), at Tsinghua University, Beijing and at the University of Sichuan, Chengdu (both in 2015).
+In 2016 he was Mercator Fellow at Friedrich-Schiller-Universität Jena, and after his retirement in 2018 Erasmus Scholar at the Jagiellonian University, Krakow and distinguished guest at the Chinese University, Hong Kong in 2019.

 Focus in research and teaching

 Bode is a specialist in British, European, and American Romanticism and Modernist literature.
-With a background in philosophy and aesthetics (Ästhetik der Ambiguität, 1988), he is also a narratologist (The Novel, 2011; "Narrating Futures" project) and an expert in poetics.
+With a background in philosophy and aesthetics (Ästhetik der Ambiguität, 1988), he is also a narratologist (The Novel, 2011; European Research Council project "Narrating Futures") and an expert in poetics.
 Other facets of his research include literary theory and travel writing.
-Bode has been the president of the Gesellschaft für englische Romantik (Society for English Romanticism) since 2001.
+Bode was President of the Gesellschaft für Englische Romantik (Society for English Romanticism) 2001 through 2013, since then he has served as Vice-President for International Relations.